 Show him/her the present hope to get or let him/her read through your text.
 Ask each other questions about the topic and find out:

-what the present is.
+what the present is

-why it is the perfect present for you.
+why it is the perfect present for you

-how your partner would feel if he didn’t get the present he wants to/ a present at all.
+how your partner would feel if he didn’t get the present he wants to/ a present at all

 c.
 Group work